Tres Leches Cake

 - cinnamon, for sprinkling on top

-- Whisk together the cake flour, baking powder, cinnamon, and salt in a medium mixing bowl and set aside.
+- In a medium bowl, whisk together the cake flour, baking powder, cinnamon, and salt; set aside.

 - Turn cake out onto a rimmed platter and allow to cool for 30 minutes.
 Poke the top of the cake all over (a lot!!) with a fork.
-Allow the cake to cool completely and then prepare the glaze.
+Then prepare the glaze.

-- For the glaze: Whisk together the evaporated milk, sweetened condensed milk, and the half-and-half in a medium bowl.
+- For the glaze: Whisk together the evaporated milk, sweetened condensed milk, and half and half in a medium bowl.
 If you have a bowl with a pour spout, that works great!
 Once combined, pour the glaze over the cake.
-It will seem like alot of glaze…because, well…it is!
+It will seem like a lot of glaze, but use it all.
 Take your time and let it keep soaking in as you pour.
 The cake will not completely soak up the glaze until it has sat overnight.
 So, pop it into the fridge and finish it the following day.

-adapted quite a bit from Alton Brown’s recipe on Food Network
+adapted from Alton Brown’s recipe on Food Network

 Nutrition Information:Yield: 15 Serving Size: 1